kharanshuw/Currency-Converter-ReactJs-Project/README.md

 - **Contributing**: Guidelines for contributing to the project.
 - **License**: Information about the project's license.
 - **Contact**: Contact information for the project maintainer.

+Feel free to adjust the content as needed.
+If you have any other questions or need further assistance, just let me know!